andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/displaying-data-with-nsfetchedresultscontroller-and-swift.md

 }
 </pre>

 The portion new to &#8220;injecting&#8221; the `managedObjectContext` into `MainViewController` is highlighted.
 I simply grab a reference to the `rootViewController` (which in our example is the `MainViewController`) and cast it to the appropriate type.
-Then I set the `context` property to the `managedObjectContext` that&#8217;s created in the `AppDelegate` via XCode&#8217;s auto-generated Core Data stack setup.
+Then I set the `context` property to the `managedObjectContext` that's created in the `AppDelegate` via XCode's auto-generated Core Data stack setup.

 ### Wrapping up

-If you&#8217;re using Core Data in your iOS application, the combination of an `NSFetchedResultsController` and a `UITableView` provides a powerful way to integrate data from your data store into your UI.
-We&#8217;ve explored how to display data in a table view using `NSFetchedResultsController`.
+If you're using Core Data in your iOS application, the combination of an `NSFetchedResultsController` and a `UITableView` provides a powerful way to integrate data from your data store into your UI.
+We've explored how to display data in a table view using `NSFetchedResultsController`.
 Feel free to [grab the GibHub project][12] for further investigation and to see Zootastic in action.

 <a name="related" class="jump-target"></a>